lionelmace/iks-lab/book/devops-continuous-delivery.md

     * **Cluster Namespace**: It is a best practice to use explicit namespaces in clusters to separate deployed resources.
 For instance, we use ‘prod’ to denote a prod environment within this cluster.
 Later in the tutorial, we will add a ‘staging’ environment within the same cluster.
 You can leave this setting at its default 'prod' value.

-1. Click Create.
+1. Click **Create**.
 After a few moments, your new toolchain's Overview page opens.

     ![](./images/toolchain-created.png)